frictionlessdata/frictionlessdata.io/doc/publish-faq.md

-# Publishing Data Packages - Standards
+# Publishing Data Packages - Best practice patterns

-This page details the standards that should be followed when creating a data package.
+This page summarizes the best practice patterns that should be followed when creating a data package.
 It addresses
 * The Data Package name,
 * The resource and data file names,
 * The descriptor `datapackage.json`,